MythologIQ/Hearthlink/docs/process_refinement.md

 Explicit signoff from all stakeholders (product owner, QA, documentation lead) is logged.
 Audit log entry is made for every approval, cross-referenced with the phase checklist.

+34. Feature Implementation Integrity & Validation Protocol

+1. Mandatory Retroactive Audit Before "Complete" Status Every report of phase, feature, or milestone completion must be followed by a retroactive audit.
+Compare FEATURE_MAP.md, change_log.md, variance reports, and both process_refinement.md and process_refinement2.md against all source files and docs.
+Any discrepancy, missing feature, or partial/flagged item triggers an immediate correction task.
+No "complete" status is valid until this audit is logged and corrections are complete.

+2. Cross-Document and Source Code Traceability
+Every feature in FEATURE_MAP.md must link to: source code, test case(s), documentation entry, and change log record.
+If any link is missing, the feature is not complete and must be flagged in the audit.

+3. No Premature "Complete" Reporting
+It is a process violation to claim completion/merge readiness until documentation, feature maps, variance reports, and audit logs are cross-checked and reconciled.
+No owner or QA signoff may be requested before this validation.

+4. Audit Gate Enforcement
+Each phase end requires a cross-verification task with references to all documentation and code.
+Every audit logs: what was checked, cross-link status, corrections made, and who/what did the verification.

+5. Public Accountability for Gaps
+If an audit finds a false "complete" report, the gap and all corrections must be logged in change_log.md and referenced in process_refinement2.md.

+6. SOP Amendment and Enforcement
+All future prompts, agent actions, and human signoffs must reference and comply with this protocol.
 All sections above are immediately binding and retroactively enforced as law for all ongoing and future projects using the Hearthlink SOP.

+35. Unresolved Question Handling Protocol

+1. Immediate Resolution Requirement
+All critical implementation, documentation, quality, process, or architecture questions must be flagged as UNRESOLVED in the change log, with references to process_refinement2.md, until fully answered and resolved.
+No further work on dependent tasks may proceed until these questions are documented, discussed, and closed.

+2. Feature Scope and Functionality Clarification
+For any missing or ambiguous feature (e.g., Sentry Persona, F007), the default is to implement to the fullest described scope in any documentation or appendix.
+If ambiguity exists, escalate to the product owner for final direction, and log decision in change_log.md.

+3. Policy and Quality Thresholds
+When any compliance threshold, test coverage rate, or quality gate is in question, default to the highest documented requirement (typically 100% coverage/pass, full platinum compliance as defined in process_refinement.md).
+Any deviation requires explicit, documented owner approval.

+4. Documentation and Section Consistency
+Any referenced but missing phase/section (e.g., Section 27: Phase 15 Lessons Learned) is to be immediately drafted, reviewed with owner, and inserted at the first available opportunity.
+All missing documentation is a blocker.

+5. Variance Report Scope
+Variance reports are required for all features in FEATURE_MAP.md (implemented, partially implemented, deferred, or wishlist) unless owner provides written exception.
+Every feature must have a status, variance summary, and reference to its source or phase.

+6. Feature Status and Release Gate
+"Partially Implemented" status is not valid for release.
+All features must be 100% implemented and tested to spec for release, unless owner-approved for partial delivery.
+Deferred features must have an explicit timeline and release plan, logged and tracked.

+7. Core vs Enterprise Architecture
+Any functionality present in enterprise modules but not in core must be clearly split, documented, and referenced in FEATURE_MAP.md.
+Where overlap is possible, implement a core version at minimum and escalate for owner decision if unclear.

+8. Release Approval and Phase Transition
+The product owner has final authority on all release approvals and phase transitions.
+Unanimous or majority stakeholder signoff is not valid without explicit owner approval.
+No phase or milestone is complete until the owner signs off and all audit trail items are up-to-date.

+9. Continuous Documentation Cross-Check
+At every phase and before any merge, cross-check documentation, variance reports, feature map, and all referenced docs.
+Any gaps or unresolved questions are to be flagged and resolved before moving forward.

 ### 2025-07-08: RBAC/ABAC Security Fix & Comprehensive Status Assessment